ebi-gene-expression-group/scxa-droplet-quantification-workflow/README.md

 The workflow requires as input:

  - A pre-prepared [Salmon splici-index]([https://salmon.readthedocs.io/en/latest/salmon.html#preparing-transcriptome-indices-mapping-based-mode](https://combine-lab.github.io/alevin-fry-tutorials/2021/improving-txome-specificity/))
- - A three-collumn transcript-to-gene mapping file used by Alevin to summarise quantifications to the gene level, is produced when building the splici trasncriptome
+ - A three-collumn transcript-to-gene mapping file used by Alevin-fry to summarise quantifications to the gene level, is produced when building the splici trasncriptome
  - A tabular samples file (SDRF) containing information about the libraries to be quantified
  - A Nextflow configuration file describing the data in the tabular samples table
+ - A string specifying wether the experiemnt is snRNA or scRNA
  - An output directory for results

 ### Transcript to gene map